zzhangjii/learning-library/lab-guides/Intro.md

 Welcome to the Monolithic to Microservice workshop.
 This workshop will walk you through the process of converting a portion of a legacy java application into a microservice based application leveraging Autonomous Transaction Processing, Oracle Kubernetes Engine, Oracle Container Information Registry, Visual Builder Cloud Service and the Oracle Cloud Infrastructure.

 ### **Step 1**: Acquire an Oracle Cloud Trial

 - Bookmark this page for future reference.

-- Please click on the following link to create your <a href="link.to.the.trial.signup.page" target="_trial_">Free Account</a>, and complete all the required steps to get your free Oracle Cloud Trial Account.
+- Please click on the following link to create your <a href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ow:lp:2t::RC_NAMK190201P00051:Monolith2MicroHOL&intcmp=:ow:lp:2t::RC_NAMK190201P00051:Monolith2MicroHOL" target="_trial_">Free Account</a>, and complete all the required steps to get your free Oracle Cloud Trial Account.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
 Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.

   - Soon after requesting your trial you will receive the following email.
 Once you receive this email you can proceed to the next step.